icsharpcode/CodeConverter/README.md

 Convert code from C# to VB.NET and vice versa using Roslyn

 ## Visual Studio Extension
 Adds context menu items to convert projects/files between VB.NET and C#.
+See the [wiki documentation](https://github.com/icsharpcode/CodeConverter/wiki) for help using it.

 [Download from Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.CodeConverter)